 Our Impact.

-Oregon SATF has over twenty years of experience convening, connecting, and supporting Oregonians in their efforts to prevent and respond to sexual violence.
+Oregon SATF has 20+ years of experience convening, connecting, and supporting Oregonians in their efforts to prevent and respond to sexual violence.

 Our unique agency structure (part programmatic, part collaborative advisory task force committee that guides our efforts to help improve the response to and prevention of sexual violence in Oregon) allows Oregon SATF to cultivate multi-disciplinary relationships that support the continued progression of anti-violence work in our state and beyond.